ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/schreiber/10/readme.md

 Other than that, I felt like sticking to just one tutorial was a good idea.
 In my original concept I also wanted to melt the statue, following this [tutorial](https://www.youtube.com/watch?v=B3W-S0EW9xw&t=80s).
 I'm glad I didn't attempt that! :D Especially the rendering took quite a while - the final result is my 3rd render because I was often still unhappy with the "flow" or the development of the glow.

-In summary, I'm happy with my result.
 Maybe I'll come back it eventually to implement the melting, but let's see...
-First I'll enjoy the summer!
+First I'll enjoy the summer! :beach_umbrella: